 - Charcot restraint orthotic walker, a special boot that provides even pressure to the whole foot

-Activity changes.
-You will always be at risk for Charcot foot coming back or developing in your other foot.
+Activity changes -- You will always be at risk for Charcot foot coming back or developing in your other foot.
 So your provider may recommend activity changes, such as limiting your standing or walking, to protect your feet.
 You may need to use a wheelchair to limit activity on your feet.

 Surgery -- You may need surgery if you have foot ulcers that keep coming back or severe foot or ankle deformity.
 Surgery can help stabilize your foot and ankle joints and remove bony areas to prevent foot ulcers.

 Ongoing monitoring -- You will need to see your provider for checkups and take steps to protect your feet for the rest of your life.

 The prognosis depends on the severity of foot deformity and how well you heal without infection.
 Many people do well with braces, activity changes, and ongoing monitoring.

 Severe deformity of the foot increases the risk of foot ulcers.
 If ulcers or the underlying bone becomes infected and hard to treat, it may require amputation.

 When to Contact a Medical Professional

-Contact your provider of you have diabetes and your foot is warm, red, or swollen.
+Contact your provider if you have diabetes and your foot is warm, red, or swollen.